About

-My work on vision, practice and context has become even more connected in my recent work.
-For instance, in the MAT program at Bard College, I developed a year-long course focused upon helping new teachers grow their understanding about their teaching context(s), with my colleague BC Craig.
+My research in teacher learning on visionpractice and context became even more connected in the MAT program at Bard College, where I developed a year-long course focused upon helping new teachers grow their understanding about their teaching context(s), with my colleague BC Craig.
 Our aim was to help our pre-service student-teachers not only develop and maintain a powerful vision of teaching, but also to gain a set of concrete teaching practices that can be used to inform and adjust their classroom teaching to their particular context.
+Building on that work on vision, coherence, and practice, I began to conduct research on teacher education programs internationally.
+This was launched with the support of a Fulbright U.S. Scholar award to conduct research in Norway, where I was hosted by the University of Oslo.
+Following that, with Kirsti Klette, a colleague at the University of Oslo, I was the co-principal investigator of CATE, a four-year research project examining the nature of teacher education classroom practice in eight programs across five countries (Chile, Cuba, Finland, Norway and the U.S.).
+I have given recent keynotes on research on teacher education and teacher learning for audiences in Iceland, The Netherlands, Norway and Pakistan.

 I can be reached at karenhammerness@gmail.com or on twitter @karenhammerness.